HappyAreaBean/Pinger-PAPI-Expansion/README.md

 # ⚠ Please read this before download/using it. ⚠
-This version only fixes the motd problem and uses another API to achieve this goal.
+This version fixes the motd problem and uses another API to achieve this goal.

 In original pinger the `motd` placeholder only getting the motd from `server.properties`.

 If you don’t need this feature or the original version is enough for you to use, you don’t need to switch to this version.

+**Recommend you read the features list first.**

 Let me first declare that I did not say that the API used in this version is better than the original.
 * I may add some feature as requested but I **do not guarantee** that I will add them.